 FHA mortgage loan limits vary by State and Counties, with larger loan amounts allowed in areas with higher housing costs.
 To better understand how the limits are set, see MORTGAGEE LETTER from HUD dated December 3, 2019.

-Maximum FHA loan limit amounts (the “floor”) which are set at 65 percent of the national conforming limit of $453,100 for a one-unit property, are, by property unit number, as follows: The loan limits for 2018 are as follows:
+The FHA national low-cost area mortgage limits, which are set at 65 percent of the national conforming limit of $484,350 for a one-unit property, are, by property unit number, as follows: The loan limits for 2019 are as follows for low cost areas:

 The information above is not guaranteed as the current economic challenges have created a need for FHA to regularly adjust and update mortgage loan limits.
 The most accurate information can be found at https://entp.hud.gov/idapp/html/hicostlook.cfm for your specific State and County.

 In short FHA loans make sense for many consumers because they offer:

 Competitive Interest Rates